gparonitti/cordova-plugin-supersonicads/README.md

 # Supersonic Ads Cordova Plugin
 Add support for [Supersonic Ads](https://www.supersonic.com/) to your Cordova and Phonegap based mobile apps.
+This is a fork from the original project by Carlos \"blakgeek\" Lawton.
+To him all my thanks.
+I've simple update the android version of this plugin to let it work with the last release of the supersonics add sdk (and I modified the plugin methods accordingly)

 ## How do I install it? ##